willhowes/CV/README.md

 #### Makers Academy (June-Sept 2019)

 Attending Makers Academy has been an incredible experience.
 As well as being great fun, it has proved to me what you can achieve in a short space of time with focused and goal-orientated learning.
-During the course my coding skills been transformed.
-For example, at the start of the course I barely new what Test Driven Developmnent ('TDD') was, now I consider myself to competent at test driving to build any program.
+During the course, my coding skills have been transformed.
+For example, at the start of the course I barely knew what Test-Driven Development ('TDD') was, now I consider myself to competent at test driving to build any program.
 The benefit of attending Makers Academy go beyond coding.
-I have improved my communication skills which has made me a more effective pair programmer and team player.
-At Makers Academy you encoruraged to self-learn and set your own goals and since the start of the course I have become highly effective at setting my learning goals, researching for learning materials and monitoring my progress.
-With these skills in place I am very well equiped to learn new languages, frameworks and technologies in the fast-moving tech industry.
+I have improved my communication skills which have made me a more effective pair programmer and team-player.
+At Makers Academy you are encouraged to self-learn and set your own goals.
+Since the start of the course, I have become highly effective at setting my learning goals, researching for learning materials and monitoring my progress.
+With these skills in place, I am very well equipped to learn new languages, frameworks and technologies in the fast-moving tech industry.

 #### Brighton Metropolitan College - adult education evening classes (2017 to 2018)

 - Programming for Beginners Using Python
-- Introduction to html, CSS and JavaScript
+- Introduction to HTML, CSS and JavaScript

 #### Council of Licensed Conveyancers Distance Learning Course (2010 to 2013)